bizzfuzz/CHOP-comprehensive-hospital-outcome-prediction-system/CHOP-writeup.md

 The system will be able to monitor inpatient numbers to flag if available resources will meet demand in the near future.
 As an example, with projected number of patients in the coming days, if the system finds that staff on duty on a specific date falls short of demand, it will make this known to administrators.

-**Metrics of Success**

-1. **Model Accuracy**: Achieving high accuracy in predicting patient outcomes is imperative.
-3. **User Acceptance**: Positive feedback from hospital administration regarding the model's usability and insights.
-4. **Compliance and Security**: Adherence to ethical standards and data privacy regulations.

 ---

-**Problem Statement**

-Hospitals struggle to accurately forecast patient recovery times, potential complications, and necessary resources such as staff and beds.
-This uncertainty can result in either ***over-preparation***
-(wasted resources), or **under-preparation**(poor service).

 **Objectives**